Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Results

-Figures \ref{test_group}, \ref{asymp_tdp}, and \ref{asymp_tdp_binary} show what proportion of the 0.5, 0.7, and 0.9 TDP regions cover the truly different region under increasing effect size differences ($\Delta b_k$) in the truly different region of simulations and size of that region, ranging from 15 of 120 non-zero (Figure \ref{test_group1}) $\Delta b_k$'s to 30 of 120 (Figure \ref{test_group2}).
-The loess fit lines in the figures were based on 1000 simulations.
-One sees that for all effect sizes and proportions of non-zero $\Delta b_k$'s, the actual TDP falls above or on its estimated value (estimated TDP value shown as dotted lines of the corresponding green, red, and black colors).
-It therefore serves as a good or conservative estimate of the true difference in the region it makes a statement on.
-The simulations reveal a tendency for lower estimated TDP's with a greater number of non-zero $\Delta b_k$'s to be more conservative.
-When there are 30 non-zero $\Delta b_k$'s in Figure \ref{test_group2}, for example, or 25\% of underlying coefficient differences generated under the null hypothesis as $0$, estimated TDPs of 0.9 and 0.7 are consistent with actual, while the estimated TDP of 0.5 is conservative with an actual TDP approaching 0.55.
-This conservative tendency of estimated TDPs with a high proportion of non-zero $\Delta b_k$'s is a characteristic of true discovery proportion estimation when many hypotheses are generated under the alternative hypothesis (because a small proportion is assumed), not the application of this estimation in the context of localizing differences in splines.
+Figure \ref{test_group} shows what proportion of the 0.5, 0.7, and 0.9 TDP regions cover the truly different region under increasing effect size differences ($\Delta b_k$).
+The loess fit lines in the figures were based on the 1000 simulations.
+One sees that for all effect sizes and proportions of non-zero $\Delta b_k$'s, the actual TDP falls above or on its estimated value (estimated TDP value shown as dotted lines of the corresponding green, red, and black colors), with convergence of actual TDP to estimated TDP for increasing effect size.

-Figure \ref{tdp_tru_diff} shows the estimated TDP in the region simulated as truly different for the continuous outcome.
-There is a clear relationship between size of the $\Delta b_k$'s and estimated TDP, with greater numbers of non-zero $\Delta b_k$'s estimated with higher TDP.
-The lines for 30 and 15 non-zero $\Delta b_k$'s all approach 1, with the line for 30 dominating.
-The intercept in the figure is 0, not $\alpha$, because the error rate is understood as the percentage of the time estimated TDP exceeds actual.
-Figure \ref{test_group2nd} shows the proportion of the truly different region labelled as such at different TDP estimate thresholds for increasing $\Delta b_k$.
-Since lower TDP thresholds correspond to larger regions with that TDP estimate, the curve for a TDP of 0.5 is larger than that of 0.7, which is larger than the curve for 0.9.
-Curves for all TDP levels tend to be lower or right-shifted for smaller numbers of non-zero $\Delta b_k$'s
+The distribution of different estimated TDPs for different $\alpha$'s shown in Figure \ref{tdp_dist} reveals the tight distribution of the estimate around actual TDP in all cases.
+Table \ref{alpha_tab2}a likewise shows estimates performing as intended at all $\alpha$'s and estimated TDPs of 0.5, 0.7, and 0.9.
+Figure \ref{test_group2nd} shows the proportion of the truly different region labelled as such at different TDP estimates for increasing $\Delta b_k$, where one observes curves for all TDP levels tending to be lower or right-shifted for smaller numbers of non-zero $\Delta b_k$'s.

-Table \ref{alpha_tab1}a shows type 1 error maintained at estimated TDPs of 0.5, 0.7, and 0.9, and desired $\alpha$ of 0.1 and 0.3.
-Error is inflated slightly when using $\alpha = 0.2$ to approximately 0.25 for all TDPs investigated.
-The simulation was performed twice on 1000 simulations to confirm the inflation and, while modest, its source is not clear.
-For the greater number of non-zero $\Delta b_k$'s shown in Table \ref{alpha_tab1}b, we observe a tendency toward type 1 error slightly below nominal values for smaller estimated TDPs such as 0.5, consistent with the estimate being conservative, or below the actual TDP, as already described.